jesspurse/ancestormap/README.md

 It's time for the SAS.
 This will go from one CSV with a line for each person to multiple CSVs - one for each year with everyone alive in that year and their location.
 See ancestorscsv.png and ancestors_942csv.png

 Now, it's python time!
 Make sure cartopy is installed.
-First, you'll use creates_images.
-THen, you'll put creates_movie in the same folder as the images and run that - et voila, you'll have your ancestry map movie!
+First, you'll use creates_images.py.
+Then, you'll put creates_movie.py in the same folder as the images and run that - et voila, you'll have your ancestry map movie!